tomasalmeida/confluent-data-contract/README.md

 ```

 > [!IMPORTANT]
+> * The overrideRuleSet, defaultRuleSet and the rules a schema have an order of precedence defined in [Configuration enhancements](https://docs.confluent.io/platform/7.6/schema-registry/fundamentals/data-contracts.html#configuration-enhancements).
+>   * first, taking the default value
+>   * then, merging the metadata from the schema on top of it
-> * The overrideRuleSet is used to override the defaultRuleSet.
+>   * finally, merging the override value for the final result
 > * Created schemas are not affected by the overrideRuleSet, only the new ones.

 ### Register / update  plain vanilla schemas